jsilter/parametric_tsne/README.md

 ptSNE = Parametric_tSNE(high_dims, num_outputs, perplexity, all_layers=all_layers)
 ```

+The "perplexity" parameter can also be a list (e.g. [10,20,30,50,100,200]), in which case the probability matrix for each perplexity value will be averaged together for the final metric.
+This is an ad-hoc method inspired by Verleysen et al 2014.
+Certain initialization and training steps will be linear in the number of perplexity values used, though it shouldn't affect the speed of the final trained model.

 # Footnotes

 1. van der Maaten 2009 used a ReLu as the output layer.
 The default here is a linear output layer.
 ReLu would occasionally produce poor results in the form of all zeroes in one dimension.

 # References

 van der Maaten, L. (2009).
 Learning a parametric embedding by preserving local structure.
 RBM, 500(500), 26.

 L.J.P. van der Maaten and G.E.
 Hinton.
 Visualizing High-Dimensional Data Using t-SNE.
 Journal of Machine Learning Research 9(Nov):2579-2605, 2008

+John A. Lee, , Diego H. Peluffo-Ordonez, and Michel Verleysen.
+Multiscale stochastic neighbor embedding: Towards parameter-free dimensionality reduction.
+ESANN 2014 proceedings, European Symposium on Artificial Neural Networks, Computational Intelligence and Machine Learning.
+Bruges (Belgium), 23-25 April 2014, ISBN 978-287419095-7. https://pdfs.semanticscholar.org/1e4b/21aca0590d4572a99fa3df3edd453f2d8a5a.pdf

 MATLAB Parametric tSNE implementation: https://lvdmaaten.github.io/tsne/code/ptsne.tar.gz
 Available at https://lvdmaaten.github.io/tsne/